DhollanderJonas/Archivering01/Stageverslagen/week10.md

 ## Test plan

 - Connected to git repo
-- All role available on vagrant up
+- All roles available on vagrant up
 - 1 Job is available for build

 ## Documentation